Ring 2

 Ring 2 (リング2, Ringu 2) is a 1999 Japanese supernatural horror film, directed by Hideo Nakata and serves as a sequel to Ring.

-Ring was originally a novel written by Koji Suzuki; its sequel, Rasen (a.k.a.
-Spiral), was also adapted into a film as the sequel to Ring.
-Due to the negative response to Rasen, Ring 2 was made as a new sequel to Ring.
-However it was not based on Suzuki's works, thus it ultimately ignores the story of Rasen.
+Ring was originally a novel written by Koji Suzuki; its sequel, Spiral, was also adapted into a film as the sequel to Ring.
+Due to the negative response to Spiral, Ring 2 was made as a new sequel to Ring; it was not based on Suzuki's works and ultimately ignores the story of Spiral.

 Ring 2 takes place four weeks after the first film, directly continuing the story which features most of the cast from Ring reprising their roles.

 Plot

 After retrieving Sadako Yamamura's body from a well, the police summon her uncle Takashi to identify her.
 Detective Omuta informs Takashi that, according to forensics, Sadako survived in the well for 30 years.
 The remains are returned to Takashi, who gives them a burial at sea, hoping to be free from the guilt he has carried since her mother, Shizuko, committed suicide because of his actions.

 Following the sudden deaths of Reiko Asakawa's ex-husband Ryuji Takayama and her father Koichi, the police look for her and her son Yoichi.
 Ryuji's assistant, Mai Takano, and Reiko's colleague, Okazaki, search for answers together.
 After they find a burned videotape in Reiko's apartment, Mai senses that Reiko's father died the same way as Ryuji.

 Investigating the urban legend of the cursed videotape, Okazaki meets a high school student, Kanae Sawaguchi.
 She gives him a tape copy but admits she watched it herself.
 She begs Okazaki to watch the tape before the week is up, but he hides his copy in his desk drawer at work.

 Trying to contact Masami Kurahashi, a friend of Reiko's niece Tomoko, Mai and Okazaki learn she is now mute and has a phobia of televisions after witnessing Tomoko's death.
 Dr. Oisho Kawajiri, Masami's doctor and a paranormal researcher, tries to expel the psychic energy within Masami through experimentation.
 Mai steps out for some air, encountering Masami, whose presence causes Sadako to materialize on television and terrify the patients.
 Masami tries to channel her fear into psychic vessel Mai, who realizes Yoichi has been trying to do the same thing.